unclethien/CS6320-SkipThought-Project/README.md

 *   Start the training loop managed by the `Trainer` class.
 *   Handle device placement (CPU/GPU).
 *   (Optionally) Use mixed precision training if enabled in the config.
-*   Save model checkpoints to the directory specified in the config.
+*   Save model checkpoints periodically to the `results/` directory specified in the config.

 ### 5. Evaluation

-Evaluation metrics (BLEU, ROUGE, METEOR, Distinct-N, Self-BLEU) are implemented in `evaluation/metrics.py`.
+Evaluation metrics are calculated within the `Trainer` class (`training/trainer.py`) using the Hugging Face `evaluate` library and custom functions for diversity metrics.

+*   **Metrics:** BLEU, METEOR, ROUGE-L, BERTScore, Distinct-N (Distinct-1, Distinct-2), and Self-BLEU.
-*   The `Trainer` class includes logic to perform periodic evaluation during training based on the configuration.
+*   The `Trainer` performs periodic evaluation on the validation set during training based on the `evaluation.eval_every_epochs` setting in the configuration.
-*   To run evaluation on a saved model checkpoint against a test set, you might need to adapt `main.py` or create a separate evaluation script that loads the model and runs the metrics from `evaluation/metrics.py`.
+*   After training completes, a final evaluation is run on the test set.
+*   Results are logged to the console and TensorBoard.

 ### Project Structure